-Disciplinary Records
+Disciplinary Records.
 Notice of disciplinary action may be sent to update parent(s) of students who have been declared dependents on the parents' last federal income tax return.
 The final decision to send notification to parents will be made by the Dean of Students.
 The Office of Student Affairs will maintain records of disciplinary action.
 The use of these records is governed by the College policy concerning confidentiality of student records.
-A student's disciplinary record will be reviewed by a hearing body in the process of determining sanctions for decisions of guilt.
-All records of disciplinary action other than disciplinary probation, suspension, or expulsion will remain in the student's file until graduation.
+A student's disciplinary record will be reviewed by a hearing body in the process of determining sanctions after responsibility is established All records of disciplinary action other than disciplinary probation, suspension, or expulsion will remain in the student's file and will be kept by the Dean of Students office for 5 years past graduation date.
 Decisions of suspension and expulsion will remain in the student's file permanently.
 Students wishing to have records of disciplinary action or disciplinary probation expunged from their file prior to the specified time period may make a written request to the Dean of Students who, in consultation with the Vice President for Academic Affairs, will act on the request.